Fiber-optic communication: Receivers

 The main component of an optical receiver is a photodetector which converts light into electricity using the photoelectric effect.
 The primary photodetectors for telecommunications are made from Indium gallium arsenide.
 The photodetector is typically a semiconductor-based photodiode.
 Several types of photodiodes include p–n photodiodes, p–i–n photodiodes, and avalanche photodiodes.
 Metal-semiconductor-metal (MSM) photodetectors are also used due to their suitability for circuit integration in regenerators and wavelength-division multiplexers.

 Since light may be attenuated and distorted while passing through the fiber, photodetectors are typically coupled with a transimpedance amplifier and a limiting amplifier to produce a digital signal in the electrical domain recovered from the incoming optical signal.
-Further signal processing such as clock recovery from data performed by a phase-locked loop may also be applied before the data is passed on.
+Further signal processing, such as clock recovery from data performed by a phase-locked loop may also be applied before the data is passed on.

 Coherent receivers use a local oscillator laser in combination with a pair of hybrid couplers and four photodetectors per polarization, followed by high-speed ADCs and digital signal processing to recover data modulated with QPSK, QAM, or OFDM.

+Routing

+Optical fiber networks consist of more than just fiber-optic connections.
+Data must be routed to the correct destinations.
+The electronics within switching centers must handle increasingly high bit rates and face cooling challenges as the components generate more heat.
+The solution is to operate the fastest parts of the data centers using photonics.
+Optical circuits are faster and generate little heat.